 - 1. Run /bed1 to designate dig areas

 - 2. Wait for miners to dig

-- 3. Run /bed234 meta buildprint to build buildings and designate/configure stockpiles
+- 3. Run /bed234 meta buildprint to declare zones, place stockpiles, and build furniture

-- 4. Wait for buildings to get built

-- 5. Run /bed5 to configure the rooms as bedrooms

 You can use meta blueprints to lay out your fortress at a larger scale as well.
 The #< and #> notation is valid in meta blueprints, so you can, for example, store the dig blueprints for all the levels of your fortress in different sheets in a spreadsheet, and then use a meta blueprint to designate your entire fortress for digging at once.
 For example, say you have a .xlsx spreadsheet with the following layout: